Hotel Le Morgane

 Iconic Off-Piste Itinerary – Ski the iconic off-piste itinerary run and see the stunning glacier scenery.
 Access to the Vallee Blanche is via the Aiguille du Midi cable car and from there follows the off-piste glacier descent down to the resort.
 The full route is 24km and you have to hire a guide and you need to book in advance but it is all totally worth it.

-Snowshoe – Hire raquettes and join a half or a full day tour exploring the valley on show shoe.
+Snowshoe – Hire raquettes and join a half or a full-day tour exploring the valley on show-shoe.
 There are also evening hikes up the mountain to an igloo where you can enjoy dinner before the walk down.

 Discovery Walks – Chamonix has a host of marked walking tracks both in the valley and up the slopes.
-Get a map from the Tourist Office or join an organised walk with a guide for the more adventurous levels.
+Get a map from the Tourist Office or join an organized walk with a guide for the more adventurous levels.
 You can join a 5-6 hr hike on a glacial walk on the Mer de Glace or join a professional photographer to see and capture the stunning scenery.

 Climbing – Chamonix is the home of Alpinism so a perfect place to learn or perfect your climbing skills.
 Try the indoor climbing wall or for the more experienced have a training session for more adventurous climbs such as Mont Blanc

 Paragliding – Take a tandem paraglide with a qualified instructor and get a bird’s eye view of the valley.
-There are a number of different launch sites around the valley – Brévent, Les Grands Montets or even the top of the Aiguille du Midi for the ultimate flight.
+There are a number of different launch sites around the valley – Brévent, Les Grands Montets, or even the top of the Aiguille du Midi for the ultimate flight.
 It is open to children although the Brévent is probably the best starting point for them.